grbade/cb_graphql_rest_demo/README.md

 This demo application provides a comprehensive example of how to implement and use GraphQL and REST interfaces with a Couchbase database.
 It demonstrates the flexibility of GraphQL for querying specific data and the simplicity of REST for traditional API interactions.
 By following the steps outlined above, you can easily set up, run, and test the application.
 ```

-You can save this content to a file named `README.md` in your repository.
-This file will serve as a guide for anyone who checks out the repository, helping them to understand the purpose of the project and how to set it up and use it.